Q: How do allergies directly affect the eyes?

 Q: When should a person come in to see their optometrist for Dry Eye symptoms and when is it enough to take care of this problem yourself?

-A: Patients should undergo a dry eye evaluation by a therapeutic optometrist at the first signs of dry eyes.
-Those who wear, or over wear, contact lenses are at higher risk for dry eye syndrome, as are patients who suffer from multiple systemic conditions.
-Patients who are taking multiple medications may also complain of dry eye due to drug interactions.
-Mild acute symptoms may be treated with over the counter drops, but most patients select an incorrect product that isn't specific to their condition, and can often mask serious conditions or lead to toxic corneal reactions.
-A consult is also warranted for any patient who has been recently diagnosed with an autoimmune condition or undergoing high-risk medications.
+A: Get a dry eye evaluation by a therapeutic optometrist at the first signs of dry eyes.
+Those who wear, or over-wear, contact lenses are at higher risk for dry eye syndrome, as are post-menopausal women.
+Systemic conditions, autoimmune disorders, and certain medications cause dry eyes.
+Mild, temporary symptoms may be treated with over-the-counter drops, but it’s still best to ask your eye doctor first, because not all eye drops are suitable, and they can sometimes mask a serious condition or lead to toxic corneal reactions.

 Q: Why do my eyes water if I have dry eye?